shanapu/MyJailbreak/README.md

 - sm_noblockon - Allows the warden to enable no block (for the warden ?)
 - sm_noblockon - Allows the warden to disable no block (for the warden ?)
 - sm_setff - Allows the warden to toggle friendly fire
+- sm_startcountdown - Allows the warden to start a GO!
+Countdown
-- sm_countdown - Allows the warden to start a Countdown
+- sm_stopcountdown - Allows the warden to start a STOP!
+Countdown
 - sm_killrandom - Allows the warden to kill a random T

 ```